aaravchowbey/aaravWebsite/visible-venus/src/content/blog/website-self-host.md

 I don't reccomend people self-host unless they already have the hardware for it or an interest in that side of the process.
 Developing a website and using a cloud provider is much easier, and you can avoid a lot of the struggles that self-hosting can cause.
 My website is not built to handle a lot of concurrent users, and if you expect to scale to a large audience then it's a lot of trouble to self-host for them as wlel.
 You also have to make sure that you are exposing your website in a secure manner.
 You don't want to leave unneccesary ports open, and I am not even sure if I am doing everything right.

 ### How I am self-hosting
+I am using cloudflare for my domain name, an Oracle VPS for my public IP, and my home server to host my website static files.
+I have a wireguard tunnel between my VPS and home server, and I use nginx to direct traffic the

+#### Why do I have a VPS?
+'''
+My ISP uses CGNAT, which means that I don't get a public IP address.
+To get around this, I use a VPS (Virtual Private Server).
+Oracle has a free tier that doesn't have a time constraint associated with it.
+There are a few cloud providers that have free VPS options.
+I use Oracle because it's free as long as you provision your VPS within certain limits.
+I know AWS is another popular option, but their free tier only lasts a year.
+I know that using a VPS goes against the core principle of self-hosting, because I have to rely on a cloud provider.
+In my case, I keep all of my data on my home server, and only use the VPS for the public IP.
+I'll be making a detailed post on my home server setup in the future and cover the specifics on my setup.
+'''